Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: State injection

 \section{State injection}

 In this section, we propose the state injection protocol of the triangular color code.
 First, we describe the process and the principles of the protocol in Sec~\ref{state injection protocol}.
-We also prove that our protocol is optimal compared to the state injection protocol in any CSS code.
+We also prove that the logical error rate of our protocol is lowest compared to the state injection protocol among all CSS codes.
 In Sec~\ref{post-selection schemes}, the performances of diverse post-selection schemes are shown by numerical results.